Using the Fixed Asset Register

 There are other rules for depreciation but straight line and reducing balance are the most common and the system offers these two options plus an option of not to depreciate.
 If a different rule is required than a manual depreciation option exists in which figure can be input directly rather than being calculated by the system.
 NOTE: With the reducing balance depreciation rule ever decreasing small amounts will be incurred in the latter years.
 In theory depreciation can go on forever.
 In order to prevent this, when the cumulative depreciation is 95% or more of the original cost (or re-valued amount), The system writes off all of the balance not depreciated.

-The link offers examples of how the system calculates reducing balance depreciation.
+The links offers examples of how the system calculates reducing balance depreciation. or straight line depreciation.